 Supply Chain Management

-Supply chain management tools facilitate communication and streamline efforts between manufacturers, their suppliers and their customers.
+Supply chain management functionality facilitates communication and streamlines efforts among manufacturers, their suppliers and their customers.
 First, self-service portals allow users to securely manage quotes, POs and inventory levels.
-SCM tools also allow users to forecast demand and estimate production volumes.
-They also manage bids and enable customers to configure a product online.
+SCM tools also enable users to forecast demand and estimate production volumes.
+These functions can manage bids and allow customers to configure a product online.

 Inspection of Goods